 "The bigger the venues are, the bigger navigation becomes a major problem.
-High numbers of points of interest creates an increased need for a deeply professional solution.
+High numbers of points of interest creates an increased need for a deeply professional indoor navigation solution.
 At such a point, we rely heavily on the experience of our team."

 "Due to the many annexes and departments being built over the years, hospitals can become real labyrinths."